If you get periods, any bleeding can feel like too much.

 Depending on how they’re prescribed to you, you might take them daily or only during days 7 to 21 of your cycle.
 If a healthcare professional recommends the latter method, you should have a lighter period during your “off days.”

-Asking yourself these Qs before choosing a type of birth control for heavy periods can help you narrow down your choices for the best pick.
+Asking yourself these questions before choosing a type of birth control for heavy periods can help you narrow down your choices for the best pick.

 How well does it work for this purpose?

 Birth control’s number one job is to prevent pregnancy.
-If you have P-in-V sex and don’t want to get pregnant, efficacy in this area matters, obviously.
+If you have penis-in-vagina sex and don’t want to get pregnant, effectiveness in this area definitely matters.

 If slowing your flow is just as or even more important for you, then you need to consider that, too, since not all methods will have the same effect.